cneal05/Engineering_4_Notebook/README.md

 [Landing_Area_Part_2](raspberry-pi/Landing_Area_Part_2.py)

 ### Reflection
-Understanding the math behind using the OLED screens and the function to graph the triangles or lines for the x and y lines.
+Understanding the math behind using the OLED screens and the function to graph the triangles or lines for the x and y lines was a major part of this assignment.
+In this assignment I needed to define the variables a lot of times to beable to use them in the triangle function and be able to put the points into the function to calculate the area of the triangle as well.

 &nbsp;